themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 ## Books:

-These books cover an array of information on the disease so I would suggest choosing the topics most relevant to your case.
+These books cover an array of information on endometriosis including diet, nutrition, surgery, and holistic wellness.
 When possible, read as many as you can to expand your understanding of this complex disease.
 Use your local library to access these books for free.
 Libraries often have these titles as physical books or ebooks.

 * [Beating Endo: How to Reclaim Your Life from Endometriosis](https://www.amazon.com/Beating-Endo-Holistic-Treatment-Endometriosis-ebook/dp/B07CL2R74T) by Amy Stein DPT and Dr Iris Kerin Orbuch
 * [Endometriosis: A Key to Healing Through Nutrition](https://www.amazon.com/Endometriosis-Key-Healing-Through-Nutrition/dp/0007133103) by Dian Shepperson Mills and Michael Vernon